sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 The inevitable question!
 Should it be a tag, or should it be a property?

 Well sad\*happy to say it's up to you!
-But there are a few minor differences, the most major being that tags show up in the graph view, and properties don't.
+But there are a few minor differences, the most major being that #tags show up in the graph, and properties don't.

 ---